Norwegian Cruise Ships By Age: Newest to Oldest (2027-1998)

 Photo Credit: A. Michael Brown

-When inaugurated in 2005, the ship was the first new U.S. flagged deep water cruise ship in multiple decades.
+When inaugurated in 2005, the ship was the first new U.S.-flagged deep-water cruise ship in multiple decades.
 Because of its U.S. registration, the ship has no casino, a mostly U.S. crew and only sails around the United States.

 Norwegian Dawn (2002)